cpchalk/gpcheckx/README.md

  -diff2name 'diff2suffix'

-indicates that diagonals are to be and added to gpname.diff2'diff2suffix', and this enlarged set of word differences is to be used to build the word acceptor and reduce words in subsequent processing.
+indicates that all possible diagonals are to be added to gpname.diff2'diff2suffix', and this enlarged set of word differences is to be used to build the word acceptor and reduce words in subsequent processing.